ericsun2/sandbox/teradata/README.md

 # Format Explanation

-td_data_type_example.sql will create 2 tables and populate them with sample records.
+td_data_type_example.sql will create 3 tables and populate them with sample records.

 * TD_DATA_TYPE_EXAMPLE_01 is used for unit test purpose.
 This table has the frequently-used data types.
 It has 5000 records.
 The table is serialized as td_data_type_example_01.teradata in binary format, with 2-byte record length + 0x0A end-of-record byte.
 * TD_DATA_TYPE_EXAMPLE is used to explain all data types (except UDT).
 It only has a few records.
 The table is serialized as td_data_type_example.teradata in binary format, with 2-byte record length + 0x0A end-of-record byte.
+* teradata_binary_table is the unit test table used by Hive SerDe for Teradata.
+It only has 11 supported data types.

 https://info.teradata.com/htmlpubs/DB_TTU_16_00/Load_and_Unload_Utilities/B035-2436%E2%80%90086K/2436ch03.05.3.html has the basic explanation about the different file format that TPT can export and import.